Want to start a conversation about women and work using the movies?

 Director Neeraj Ghaywan is also the writer of this powerful short film ‘Juice’ | Photo Credits: YouTube - Large Short Films

-Showing the films together may help the viewers question if the two kinds of work – a homemaker and a bar dancer -are that different after all.
+Showing the films together may help the viewers formulate newer questions around women and work- is a homemaker that different froma bar dancer after all?
 While Manju’s resistance in Juice is invisible (one that she breaks towards the end), the bar dancer’s working reality is an everyday form of unwitting rebellion, even as it severely impacts their relationship with society.
-The two films, when shown together, question the artificial binary between ‘good’ work and ‘bad’ work, by asking – who gains from the work in each scenario?
+The two films, when shown together, question the artificial binary surrounding women and work, between ‘good’ work and ‘bad’ work, by asking – who gains from the work in each scenario?

 Workshop

 A sex worker, a bar dancer, a homemaker.
 All of these are workers.
 The Universal declaration of Human Rights states that “everyone has the right to work, to free choice of employment, to just and favourable conditions of work and to protection against unemployment.”
-The following TTE workshop helps bring to light the stigma and discrimination that surround certain forms of profession, which leads to certain other forms of violence and social exclusion.
+The following TTE workshop helps bring to light the stigma and discrimination that surround certain forms of profession in gender and society, which leads to certain other forms of violence and social exclusion.

 Questions for discussion: